The Secret Chocolate Chip Cookie Baking Tip You’ll Want to Try Today

 I learned this super trick from Big Fat Cookies.
 I’m more of a small cookie fan – so I can have two or three without guilt – but, there is something enticing about being handed a cookie the size of the moon.
 Everything in this little book is super appealing!
-(View on Amazon)
+(View on Amazon) [paid link]

 Despite my very adventurous palate, I’ve yet to find a chocolate chip cookie recipe that I like more than the classic Toll House chocolate chip cookie recipe.
 So, that’s the one that I used for the chocolate chip cookie in a cookie trick.
 While you don’t need to use this recipe, I’m sharing it below to make your life easier.

 Chocolate Chip Cookie In a Cookie